 architecture

-The daemon runs on your dev machine and manages agent sessions through tmux.
+The daemon runs on your dev machine and manages process-backed sessions through tmux plus transport-backed sessions through SDKs and network protocols.
 The server relays connections between your devices and the daemon.
 Everything stays on your infrastructure.

 download